<img alt="" src="https://secure.navy9gear.com/202524.png" style="display:none;">

 The buzz may be, "Who is this?" or "Why haven't we heard of them before."
 Maybe you have not run into them at trade shows or seen an ad from them in industry trade rags.

-Your team has worked years to build your company reputation and establish a strong customer base, but this new competitor seems to have appeared out of thin air.
+Your team has worked for years to build your company's reputation and establish a strong customer base, but this new competitor seems to have appeared out of thin air.
 Maybe they have even started to grow their sales revenue by winning over a customer or two that you have had for years.

 Your sales team is frustrated!